A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Acknowledgment

 The authors acknowledge the Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University for providing computational and data storage resources that have contributed to the research results reported within this paper.

-SH acknowledges support from the National Natural Science Foundation of China Grant No.~12273015, No.~12433003, and the China Crewed Space Program through its Space Application System.
+SH acknowledges support from the Ministry of Science and Technology of China, Grant No.~2023YFA1605601, the National Natural Science Foundation of China, Grant No.~12273015, No.~12433003, and the China Crewed Space Program through its Space Application System.

-Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
+The Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions have provided funding for the Sloan Digital Sky Survey IV.
 SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS website is \url{www.sdss.org}.

 SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS Collaboration, including Caltech, The Carnegie Institution for Science, Chilean National Time Allocation Committee (CNTAC) ratified researchers, The Flatiron Institute, the Gotham Participation Group, Harvard University, Heidelberg University, The Johns Hopkins University, L’Ecole polytechnique f\'{e}d\'{e}rale de Lausanne (EPFL), Leibniz-Institut f\"{u}r Astrophysik Potsdam (AIP), Max-Planck-Institut f\"{u}r Astronomie (MPIA Heidelberg), Max-Planck-Institut f\"{u}r Extraterrestrische Physik (MPE), Nanjing University, National Astronomical Observatories of China (NAOC), New Mexico State University, The Ohio State University, Pennsylvania State University, Smithsonian Astrophysical Observatory, Space Telescope Science Institute (STScI), the Stellar Astrophysics Participation Group, Universidad Nacional Aut\'{o}noma de M\'{e}xico, University of Arizona, University of Colorado Boulder, University of Illinois at Urbana-Champaign, University of Toronto, University of Utah, University of Virginia, Yale University, and Yunnan University.